 The proper care and treatment for a wound as soon as it occurs is essential to ensure that it heals effectively.
-To help people understand how to care for a wound when they get injured, John Viscovich, DPM, MBA, FACFAS, a podiatrist with our Westchester Health Orthopedics and Sports Medicine group, offers these 9 important first aid tips.
+To help people understand how to care for a wound when they get injured, John Viscovich, DPM, MBA, FACFAS, a podiatrist with Westchester Health, offers these 9 important first aid tips.

 Before handling any kind of wound or burn, WASH YOUR HANDS.